Recent changes to this Calculator Museum

 20230502 Setup 2023-05-02 As an alternative to using my ancient (and now broken) PowerMac G3 to make scans using the HP ScanJet IIcx, I tried to use VueScan on modern hardware.
 According to its documentation the ScanJet should be supported.
 I still have a couple of Orange Micro SCSI to Firewire converters and the ScanJet is actually visible under FireWire on a modern Mac using that adapter.
 But no joy with VueScan, it crashes when the scanner is seen.
 I tried various macOS versions and versions of VueScan.
 According to their Technical Support the conclusion was that, apparently, it does not work then.

 Next step, getting an old PowerMac G4 operational.
 I still have three of them, none of them having SCSI and all having some issues.
 To add SCSI to the PowerMac G4 a SCSI card is required, and I remembered Adaptec had various Mac OS (and Mac OS X) compatible SCSI cards back then.
 To my surprise the Adaptec 2906 SCSI card was for sale on eBay and I bought one for a low price.
 It arrived today from overseas.
 When I put it into my PowerMac G4 I noticed that booting was problematic.
 Yet another problem: I/O errors on the 120 GB hard drive...
 Luckily I also still have spare PATA hard drives, and I was able to rescue the necessary system files and HP DeskScan II.
-I also needed ancient Mac OS 9 drivers for the Adaptec SCSI card but that was no problem because firstly I still had them in my own software archive and secondly they are, to my surprise, still available on Adaptec's site (link valid 2023-05-02)!
+I also needed ancient Mac OS 9 drivers for the Adaptec SCSI card but that was no problem because firstly I still had them in my own software archive and secondly they are, to my surprise, still available on Adaptec’s site (link no longer valid)!

 So I can scan again.
 The setup is not as esthetically pleasing as it was with the PowerMac G3 but it gets the job done.
 Hopefully this setup will last longer.